Try our free ROI calculator. Discover your site's revenue potential.

 Now, that is not the case.

-The shift means that mobile versions are the ones getting indexed and evaluated.
+The shift to mobile-first indexing means that mobile versions are the ones getting indexed and evaluated.
 And based on your mobile site’s performance, both desktop and mobile versions will be ranked in the search engine result pages (SERPs).

 (Note: This does not mean that there are two different indexes.
 It means that, no matter if your desktop’s SEO is on point, if your mobile site is lacking, you’ll be judged by that results.)